Race condition:

 So now how to fix this ?

 We can fix it by making both withdrawal() and getBalance() methods synchronized Or alternatively we can use explicit lock like ReentrantLock.
+While synchronizing we need to make sure that whole 'check then update' part is synchronized so the whole block is treated as a single unit by a single thread and hence only one thread can operate on the whole block.

 Using synchronized:Now if I run TestAccountBalanceMultipleThread, output is as below:public class Account {